 Step three: get your tracking right

 Setting up tracking links to add to the URLs you’re including as links in your blog will allow you to keep tabs on where your visitors go, and more importantly, what they buy on your website after visiting your content.
 These tracking links can be easily set up in Google Analytics.
-For help with setting up Google Analytics on your website, read our guide.

 Step four: calculate your cost-benefit analysis